samthird/smart_meter/README.md

 Run ```dmesg | grep tty``` to check which USB port the USB adapter is connected to.
 Change this in the python code if necessary.

 ## Set up the service to run the python script on boot

+Note: The following assumes you have cloned this repository into the home directory of a user called ```pi```.
+If that is not the case then you will need to modify pzem004t.sh and pzem004t.service accordingly.

 ```sudo cp pzem004t.service /lib/systemd/system/```